jwharm/java-gi/website/docs/usage.md

 }
 ```

-## MacOS
+### MacOS

-On MacOS, you can install Gtk using Homebrew, and use the parameter `-XstartOnFirstThread`.
+On MacOS, you can install Gtk using Homebrew.
+Gtk needs to run on the main thread, therefore you need to set the parameter `-XstartOnFirstThread`.
 A complete Gradle `run` task will look like this:

 ```groovy
 tasks.named('run') {